 Extraction method: No commercially significant essential oil or absolute.
 Safflower seed oil is cold-pressed for culinary and cosmetic use but has negligible aroma.
 Petal extracts are used for dye (carthamin pigment) rather than fragrance.

 Safflower has minimal direct role in perfumery due to its faint scent.
 When referenced in fragrance descriptions, it functions as an atmospheric modifier -- suggesting dryness, warmth, and sun-faded botanicals.
-The concept is more evocative than literal.
+The concept is more suggestive than literal.
 Safflower oil is occasionally used as a carrier oil in natural perfumery.